Skip to content

 • PLEXUS_WORLD_SIZE: World size, calculated as Number of GPUs * Number of nodes.

-• PLEXUS_BATCH_RANK: Batch rank, calculated as Node index * number of GPUS.
+• PLEXUS_BATCH_RANK: Batch rank, calculated as Node index * number of GPUs.

 • WORKLOAD_TYPE: Specifies the type of application.
+It can be modified in application environment variables.

 • Possible values: